 |4th Monday of August

 Please note the following: The application dates are in agreement with the Association of Child Life Professional guidelines as set by the Education Committee.
 (For more information, see the Official Documents of the Child Life Council revised 2002.)
 Should a deadline fall on a weekend or holiday, then the deadline will be moved forward to the next business day.
 All internship dates are subject to change by a week or more due to holidays, intern schedules, or staff schedules.

-For additional information or questions regarding our clinical internship program, please contact the internship coordinator, Jenny Brandt, CCLS at firstname.lastname@example.org or 314.215.7202.
+For additional information or questions regarding our clinical internship program, please contact the internship committee at [email protected].

 St. Louis Children's Hospital does two rounds of interviews prior to offering the internship position on the ACLP's initial offer date.
-Candidates selected to participate in the first round interviews will be interviewed via phone or Skype/Facetime.
+Candidates selected to participate in the first round interviews will be interviewed via phone.
 First round interviews will be conducted in a Multi-Mini Interview format, candidates can expect to interview with different members of the student selection team.
-Candidates selected to move forward to the second round of interviews will be required to interview in person at St. Louis Children's Hospital.
+Candidates selected to move forward to the second round of interviews will be required to interview in person at St. Louis Children's Hospital or via Microsoft Teams.
 During the second round, candidates can expect to interview with the student selection committee, the department manager, and have a tour of the facility.
 Official offers will begin on the ACLP initial offer date.
-Interview dates are as follows for each round and semester.

 Frequently Asked Questions

 Yes.
 St. Louis Children’s Hospital’s clinical internship program has been reviewed and accredited by the Association of Child Life Professionals.
 St. Louis Children’s Hospital meets all of the minimum standards set forth by the Association of Child Life Professionals to help interns be job entry level ready upon completion of the clinical internship experience.